 As night closes in, Peter loses his cool, firing his rifle randomly at noises in the bush.
 Marcia becomes lost and abandons the car.
 Peter arms himself with the spear gun after his ammunition runs out.
 He fires wildly at a noise in the dark, killing Marcia.

 As the sun rises, he realises what he has done and finds his way out onto the highway, but a cockatoo swooping down distracts a semi-trailer driver whose vehicle (filled with cattle) crashes Peter to the ground.
-He lies dead on the roadway.
+He lies dead – roadkill, like the kangaroo he ran over earlier in the film.

 Long Weekend was shot near Bega on the south coast of NSW, over 27 days in 1977 for a budget of only $270,000.
 It made little impression at the box office but it won numerous prizes in Europe and has attracted a cult following.